spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/add-new-store-in-multi-db-setup.md

 * Adjust the local environment setup as needed, including configurations and environment variables.
 Examples: frontend router configuration, code bucket configuration, creating new backoffice users.
 * Document all the steps you have done, to make sure they are repeatable in the future.

-#### Running Initial Setup
+#### Running initial setup locally

-* Boot the new configurations using the appropriate setup tool.
-* Execute commands to initialize the database and services for the new store.
+* Bootstrap your updated configuration and run your environment as usual, using {docker/sdk}(/docs/dg/dev/set-up-spryker-locally/install-spryker/install/install-in-development-mode-on-macos-and-linux.html#configure-and-start-the-instance)
-* Verify that the new store’s database is correctly initialized with demo data.
+* Verify that the new store’s database is correctly initialized and filled up with the demo data.

 #### Setting up additional deployment recipes